Yoftahe2/Wikipedia_Data_Analysis/README.md

+# README
-# README for Wikipedia Book Recommendation System
+# Wikipedia Book Recommendation System
 Overview
 This project is a data science initiative focused on analyzing Wikipedia data to build a book recommendation system.
 The project involves downloading and parsing Wikipedia data, exploring the data, and conducting exploratory analysis to derive valuable insights for generating personalized book recommendations.